Brain-Connectivity-Lab/Single-Scan-Subject-Specific-component-extraction-in-dFC-using-DL/README.md

      iv) Give a path to an empty working directory folder.

-     v) This will create the average timeseries for every subject for the atlas choosen, randomly divide the subjects in 3 groups and save the .mat files in the working directory
+     v) This will create the average timeseries for every subject for the atlas chosen, randomly divide the subjects into 3 groups, and save the .mat files in the working directory